GD Palmeira: Logo

 Its logo contains a green colored (or palm) shield with three white lines and the abbreviated full form on top, Palmeira on top of the second shield which has a palm tree in which it is named after with a football or a soccer ball, the island name in Portuguese is on the bottom.
-The logo (except for its top part and the bottom part of the shield) is the same to today's Sporting Lisbon logo and is the club's semi-affiliate.
+The logo (except for its top part and the bottom part of the shield) is the same to today's Sporting CP logo and is the club's semi-affiliate.

 History

 The team participated in the first two national championship competitions after winning two Sal titles since independence, their first in 1985 and another fifteen years later in 2000, but has never won any titles at national level.
 At the 2000 competition, Palmeira was in Group B, they failed to win a match or score a goal, their first competition was at the second round on August 20 and was a loss to Fogo's Vulcânicos.
 Palmeira's only national draw was made with São Vicente's FC Derby without any goals scored at the final round.

 Palmeira's first cup title was in 2012 and was the last club to enter at the national level.
 They appeared at the fourth Cape Verdean Cup in the summer of 2012 and did not appear in the finals.
 They were one of four teams that participated in the national level.
 Palmeira won a second consecutive title in 2013.
 Three years later, they won their recent title.
 It made Palmeira's fifth and recent Super Cup appearance and fourth as a cup winner, the club lost to Académica do Aeroporto in the 2015 edition.

 Palmeira's first super cup title was in 2000, their recent was in 2012, entered as regional champion.

 Their first insular opening tournament title was won in 2007, and it is their only one.